JoinDevathon/NewDevathonWebsite/README.md

 - While NPM can be used, YarnPkg is preferred for its speed and version locking.
 - Run `yarn` inside of `client` and `server` before running or building.

+## Setting up

+- Install MySQL, Redis, and a Node.js version that supports ES2015.

 ## Client

 The client code is written in Svelte, which is compiled before it's downloaded.